sarahc-dev/CV/README.md

 - I recently attended my first Hackathon - at [Athena Hack 2023](https://www.showcode.io/athena) and I am a member of [Codebar](https://codebar.io/london).
 - I love to travel and experience new things.
 I have embarked on two extensive solo trips - covering South East Asia, India, Nepal, China and ending with a year working in Australia (including 3 months of farm work), and another around South and Central America.
 - I enjoy nature and epic views.
-I have undertaken some incredible and challenging hikes, including Everest base camp, W Trek in Patagonia and the Inca Trail but I'm equally happy camping in a field in the UK!
+I have undertaken some incredible and challenging hikes, including Everest base camp, W Trek in Patagonia and the Inca Trail but I'm equally happy camping in a field in the Uk!
 - I am also passionate about cooking, drinking beer and Glastonbury festival!